eisaev/comprehensive-rust/src/ownership/lifetimes-function-calls.md

   * Two references to two values are borrowed by a function and the function returns another reference.
   * It must have come from one of those two inputs (or from a global variable).
   * Which one is it?
-The compiler needs to to know, so at the call site the returned reference is not used for longer than a variable from where the reference came from.
+The compiler needs to know, so at the call site the returned reference is not used for longer than a variable from where the reference came from.

 </details>